cal1co/reviewr/README.md

 ## About this project:
 Completed as project 1 for General Assembly class SEI-50

 This project is a simple clone of Twitter.
-This project took far longer to implement seemingly simple features.
+This project took far longer to implement seemingly simple features in comparison to my prevoius one.
 The countless files and folders became quite overwhelming by the end which really negatively affected my ability to implement the final planned features.
-The final product is functional but barely presentable.
+The final product is functional but barely presentable [].

 ## Notable features:
 - 'Reviews' are essentially tweets but with a 'title' column